Top 10 Questions We've Been Asked

 Over the years, we’ve been meeting with parents and peers in a variety of settings – focus groups, garden parties, coffee shop queues…

-We compiled a list of the eleven most popular questions that folks have asked us.
+We compiled a list of the ten most popular questions that folks have asked us.

 What do you mean by Jewish literacy and Yiddishkeit?

 Literacy is more than an ability to read and write.
 It challenges the individual to engage with knowledge – and do something with it.
 Signs which used to blend into the background now transmit information.
 Books which may have steadied wobbly tables or adorned shelves in living rooms now impart knowledge.

 Jewish literacy presents a similar challenge to the individual – especially when it comes to Yiddishkeit.

 Yiddishkeit begins with a feeling of pride and connection with other Jews in our kehillah and all over the world.
 It involves action and doing things with other Jews.

 Yiddishkeit is a rich trove of texts (from the Hebrew Bible to Heschel), traditions, values, ideas and languages.

 Yiddishkeit also frames the way a Jew looks at the world and finds their place in it.